Investments and assets

 | Crypto | Bitcoin, Ethereum, any cryptocurrency |

-| Real estate funds | REITs, real estate investment trusts |
+| Real estate funds | REITs |

-| P2P lending | Lending platforms |
+| P2P loans | Lending platforms |

 | Other | Any other instrument |

-Value and returns
+Value and return

-Interest and fixed income
+Interest and fixed-income return

 Investment events